Skip to content

 to_ankaios_enum: Some(ToAnkaiosEnum::Request(Request {

-request_id: "request_id".to_string(),
+request_id: REQUEST_ID.to_string(),

-request_content: Some(RequestContent::UpdateStateRequest(
+request_content: Some(RequestContent::UpdateStateRequest(Box::new(

 UpdateStateRequest {